ServiceComposer/ServiceComposer.AspNetCore/docs/view-model-factory.md

 <sup><a href='/src/Snippets/ViewModelFactory/ProductViewModel.cs#L3-L11' title='Snippet source file'>snippet source</a> | <a href='#snippet-view-model-factory-product-view-model' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 View models have no requirements other than being serializable.
-They are POC objects.
+They are POCO objects.

 ## Endpoint scoped view model factories